joostkremers/writeroom-mode/README.md

 ## Customisation ##

+The customisation buffer for `writeroom-mode` can be opened with `M-x customize-group RET writeroom RET`.
+It provides the options listed below.

 ### Global Writeroom Mode ###

 Activate this option to automatically turn on `writeroom-mode` in any buffer that has one of the major modes matched any mask listed in `writeroom-major-modes` and not in `writeroom-major-modes-exceptions`.